Lachtougne/Pi-Cooling-DIY/README.md

 ![DIY Cooling Setup](IMG_20250325_025157419_HDR.jpg)
 *My DIY cooling setup with two Be Quiet!
 92mm fans and a salvaged PC heatsink, mounted under a table for space and dust protection.*

+"The dashboard.py script is a Python tool to monitor Recalbox performance on a Raspberry Pi.
+It tracks CPU usage, temperatures, RAM, and core imbalances in real-time, with a GUI built using CustomTkinter and Matplotlib.
+It also logs data to a CSV file (e.g., historique_centralise.csv) for analysis."